tandonmitul27/WIDS--FaceCipher/README.md

 2. [WEEK 2]() : TensorFlow/PyTorch - Neural Networks and YOLOv8
 3. [WEEK 3]() : OpenCV and CNN for Image Processing
 4. [WEEK 4]() : Siamese Neural Networks - Face Recognition

+You should start your work at the earliest each week so that you have ample time to complete assignments by the end of the week.
+This approach will help you manage your tasks effectively and ensure that you meet deadlines without feeling rushed.